saeedashraf/engageclients/README.md

 ### Finally, we have trained a group of models that perform well on the taring set and are verified accurately on the test set.
-The next step would be to use a voting system for the ensemble of models
+The next step would be to use a voting system for the ensemble of models.